Meet Your Experts

-At IEP Financial our Hove based mortgage adviser Stefan Olingschlaeger is also here is help and advise with Buy-to-let mortgages.
+At IEP Financial our mortgage advisers Stefan Olingschlaeger and Trevor Schooley are also here to help and advise with Buy-to-let mortgages.

-Changes introduced in April have given you more choice over how you use your pension savings once you reach the age of 55.
+Changes introduced to pension legislation have given you more choice over how you use your pension savings once you reach the age of 55.
 One of the key reforms enables you to take your entire pension as cash, subject to tax, if you so wish.
 Alternatively, you can withdraw an income or one-off lump sums whenever you like.
 Previously, when people felt forced into buying an annuity, they had much less control.

 Ever since the reforms were announced by the chancellor in his 2014 Budget there has been interest in how the new flexibilities will be used; especially whether savers will be tempted to take money from their pension to invest in buy-to-let to fund their retirement.